shijithpk/twitter_list_mgmt/README.md

 ### List of functions

-Here is what all you can do with the twitter-list-mgmt package:
+Here's what you can do with the twitter-list-mgmt package:
 * Main functions
     * [Add members to your list from another list](#1)
     * [Add members to your list from multiple lists](#2)